Shopping for a GSM phone to use on Ting? Start here.

 We hope you find some of the information in this article helpful – but we should point out that information about GSM/CDMA is outdated.
 Ting Mobile customers know they’ll continue receiving great coverage and service as Ting is currently on three nationwide LTE networks, including the nation’s largest and most reliable.

-Looking to bring a GSM device to Ting?
+Looking to bring a GSM phone to Ting?
 Good choice, if we do say so ourselves.
 Around 80% of smartphones released in the last few years will work with Ting.
 This post will give you general tips to determine if a phone you have or are thinking about getting can make the move.

 Before we begin

 The surefire way to know if a device will activate on Ting on a GSM network is to enter its ESN, MEID or IMEI number in our compatibility checker.
 If you already have a GSM phone, just run these numbers to confirm your device will work on Ting.
-Assuming your phone is good to go, grab a GSM SIM and start the activation process once you have both in hand.
+Assuming your device is good to go, grab a GSM SIM and start the activation process once you have both in hand.

 It’s not always possible to get an IMEI number.
 No retailer lists the IMEI number of phones it sells.
 Sellers in used markets may be hesitant to share this information too.